-We're working with suppliers to ensure produce in our cafes is sourced responsibly with as little environmental impact as possible.
+We are working with our catering partner Benugo to ensure that produce sold in our outlets is sourced responsibly with as little environmental impact as possible.

 - We are committed to offering and promoting vegetarian and vegan options.

-- Our food containers are made from 70% recycled plastic and 30% PET plastic, which is 100% recyclable.
+- Fruit pots are made from up to 70% recycled plastic and 100% PET recyclable plastic.

 Our ambition is to become a leader in sustainable retail.
 This means looking at sustainability in the round, so we're working with our suppliers to look for solutions to challenges such as eliminating excess packaging and single-use plastics, and sourcing ethical fabrics.